tcouch/rsd-talks/rsd/training.md

 ## Modelling and Inference

+* Convergence between the third and fourth paradigms:
   * We need big-data methods to understand the outputs of models
   * Inferential methods require high performance techniques to model the data
-* Convergence between the third and fourth paradigms
 * Statistical, algorithmic, computational literacies relevant across the board

 ## The syllabus is full.